Are you concerned about a loved one’s relationship with substances, screens, gambling, or other behaviors? You don’t have to navigate this alone.

 Whatever you are seeing, the questions are often the same: Is this a problem?
 How serious is it?
 Where do we even begin?

-At M Kim O’Connor & Associates, Genevieve Weber, LMHC, provides dedicated assessment and consultation services for families facing these concerns.
+At M Kim O’Connor & Associates, Genevieve Weber, PhD, LMHC, provides dedicated assessment and consultation services for families facing these concerns.
 Our goal is to help you understand what you are looking at, develop a clear picture of what your loved one needs, and connect your family with the right level of care.
 We work with families across the full range of addictive behaviors, including:

 ● Alcohol and substance use (marijuana, prescription drugs, stimulants, and others)